YeeeeeHan/golang-test/README.md

 In terms of my second goal, I am confident that I have considered all cases of user flow, and handled all errors gracefully with concise error messages.
 I have spent the largest proportion of my time on testing - manual user flow testing and writing test.
 However, I feel that I could have included flow testing as integration tests, to ensure certain user flows are forbidden and handled.

-Lastly, I hope that the user experience is as clear as possible, where all information shown or required is minimal and necessary, and users will not need much prompts to understand how to operation the application.
+Lastly, I hope that the user experience is as clear as possible, where all information shown or required is minimal and necessary, and users will not need much prompts to understand how to operate the application.